mala-lab/InCTRL/README.md

 - tqdm >= 4.64.0

 ## Run
 #### Step 1.
-Download the Anomaly Detection Datasets and Save Training/Test Json Files
+Download the Anomaly Detection Datasets

-Download the Anomaly Detection Dataset and convert it to MVTec AD format.
-(For datasets we used in the paper, we provided [the convert and save script](https://github.com/mala-lab/InCTRL/tree/main/datasets/preprocess).)
+Download the Anomaly Detection Dataset and convert it to MVTec AD format. ([The convert script](https://github.com/mala-lab/InCTRL/tree/main/datasets/preprocess).)
 The dataset folder structure should look like:
 ```
 DATA_PATH/